What if I told you that we’re all addicted to something.

 So I asked myself: “what if the root of addiction isn’t in the substances itself, but somewhere deeper?
 What really causes addiction?”

 I started doing some research.
 The joke for researchers is that research really means “me-search.”
 As in, we study our own quirks, foibles and even pathology (consciously or unconsciously).
 I also started asking friends and coworkers about their habits.
 Long story short: I found addiction everywhere.
 Continued tweeting despite adverse consequences.
 Continued shopping despite adverse consequences.
 Continued pining away for that special someone despite adverse consequences.
 Continued computer gaming despite adverse consequences.
 Continued eating despite adverse consequences.
 Continued daydreaming despite adverse consequences.
 Addiction really wasn’t limited to the so-called hard drugs and addictive substances.
-It is everywhere.
+It is everywhere and comes in the form of everyday addictions.
 Is this new, or did we miss something?

 The answer: this is old and new.
 Let’s start with the new.
 The world we live today in is very different than it was just 20 years ago, and even more different than 200 years ago.
 Let’s use where I grew up, in the middle of America as an example.
 Back in the 1800s, if I lived on the prairie or on a farm and I had a hankering for a new pair of shoes, I’d need to hitch my horse to my wagon, ride into town, talk to the person at the general store about what shoes I wanted (and what size), go back home, wait a couple of weeks, hitch my horse back up to my wagon, go back into town and assuming I had the money to pay for the shoes, buy the darn shoes.
 Today?
 I can be zipping along in traffic, minding my own business, get stuck in traffic, and in a fit of frustration click on an ad that I saw in my email (yes targeted to me because google knows I like shoes), and as if by magic, 2 days later (thanks to Amazon Prime) a pair of perfectly fitting shoes shows up on my doorstep.